Cobham Limited: Operations

+It has facilities in the UK, the United States, Canada and Australia.
+In January 2020, Ultra launched new branding.

 Products

-The company produces the Guardian ST820, a battery-operated tracing device used by the American intelligence agency FBI.
+The company produces the Guardian ST820, a battery-operated tracking device used by the American intelligence agency FBI.
 The device, which is only available to law enforcement entities, can be secured underneath a car by a strong magnet and incorporates a GPS receiver.

 In his 2015 book Data and Goliath, American security expert Bruce Schneier wrote that Cobham sells a system enabling buyers to send "blind calls" to mobile phones: calls that don't ring, and are undetectable by the recipient.
 As described by Schneier, the blind call allows the sender to track the phone's location to within one metre.
 Schneier noted that Cobham's customers include the governments of Algeria, Brunei, Ghana, Pakistan, Saudi Arabia, Singapore and the United States.

 Rebreathers

 Carleton Life Support, a subsidiary of Cobham based in Davenport, Iowa, US makes the MK 16 rebreather used by the United States Navy, and the Siva range of diving rebreathers, originally made by Fullerton Sherwood Engineering.